Jerry Saltz: Art criticism

 On a College Art Association panel in February 2007, Saltz commented, "We live in a Wikipedia art world.
 Twenty years ago, there were only four to five encyclopedias—and I tried to get into them.
 Now, all writing is in the Wikipedia.
 Some entries are bogus, some are the best.
 We live in an open art world."

 His humor, irreverence, self-deprecation and volubility have led some to call him the Rodney Dangerfield of the art world.
 He has expressed doubt about art critics' influence as purveyors of taste, saying they have little effect on the success of an artist's career.
 Nonetheless, ArtReview called him the 73rd most powerful person in the art world in their 2009 Power 100 list.

 In 2007, he received the Frank Jewett Mather Award for art criticism from the College Art Association.

-In a 2018 interview, Saltz maintained, “To this day I wake up early and I have to get to my desk to write almost immediately.
+In a 2018 interview, Saltz maintained, "To this day I wake up early and I have to get to my desk to write almost immediately.
 I mean fast.
 Before the demons get me.
 I got to get writing.
 And once I’ve written almost anything, I’ll pretty much write all day, I don’t leave my desk, I have no other life.
-I’m not part of the world except when I go to see shows.”
+I’m not part of the world except when I go to see shows."

+That same year, Saltz reviewed American-Canadian artist Carole Freeman's exhibit featuring portraits of little known Americans who bring to light current socio-political issues.
+Saltz wrote: "These transporting portraits are beautiful meditations in paint...
+Each is rendered lovingly and intensely; the works impart that the chariot to greatness comes in many forms and that every artist is also one of these mighty figures, laboring with passion in private shadows."